shakes76/PatternFlow/recognition/s4547377_haoxiang/README.md

 Note: This picture is taken from the document: Brain Tumor Segmentation and Radiomics Survival Prediction: Contribution to the BRATS 2017 Challenge.
 In this document, this structure is used to process three dimensional inputs.
 (3 * 3 * 3) But in my project, two dimensional inputs are required.
 (3 * 3)
+Difference: The improved UNET has many short cut connections and summation.
 ## Results Demonstration:

 ## Requirements: